 Are You Protecting Your Bones During The Menopause?

 Rather than being the unchangeable solid mass that it was once thought to be, bone is a dynamic tissue which is sensitive to hormones, insulin, stress and inflammation.
 It is still true that for most individuals they reach a peak bone mass in their early adulthood but this doesn’t mean there is nothing we can do once we are older.
 However, it is well documented that after menopause women are vulnerable to weaker bones due to the lack of protection from good levels of oestrogen.
+Supporting menopause and bone health with specific women's supplements is worth considering as part of a daily routine.

 Menopause accelerates bone loss